We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 These cases are also easy to wash, and extremely durable, so even if you have an old washing machine with an agitator (not a GE model), your cases won’t get shredded in the wash.

-These pillows are about five pounds erach; at that level of firmness, it’s going to take years before you break them down and wear them through.
+The best pillow for stomach sleepers are about five pounds erach; at that level of firmness, it’s going to take years before you break them down and wear them through.
 While we have four other options on this list, Roore could easily be the last stomach sleeper pillow brand that you ever need.

 Weight: 10 lbs (5 lbs each pillow)